Get in touch

 Ayesha Raees identifies herself as a hybrid creating hybrid art through hybrid forms.
-Her work strongly revolves around issues of identity, class, and race while possessing a strong agency for accessibility, education, and change.
-Raees cultivates relationships between the word and the image through theatrical performance, filmic visual imagery, and documentary photography.
+Her work strongly revolves around issues of race and identity, G/god and displacement, and mental illness while possessing a strong agency for accessibility, community, and change.
+Raees cultivates relationships between the word and the image through theatrical performance, filmic visual imagery, paint, and documentary photography.

 Raees currently serves as an Assistant Poetry Editor at AAWW's The Margins and has received fellowships from Asian American Writers' Workshop, Brooklyn Poets, and Kundiman.
 Her work has been endorsed by Millay Colony for the Arts, University of Findlay, Bennington College, Newburgh Community Photo Project, and elsewhere.

 Raees's first book of poetry, "Coining The Wishing Tower" won the Broken River Prize hosted by Platypus Press and judged by Kaveh Akbar, and will be forthcoming in March 2022.
 Akbar describes her book as: